MichaelCade/90DaysOfDevOps/Days/day65.md

 ![](Images/Day65_config11.png)

 We are going to build on this playbook as we move through the rest of this section.
-I am interested as well in taking our Ubuntu desktop and seeing if we could actually bootstrap our applications and configuration using Ansible so we might also touch this.
-You saw that we can use local host in our commands we can also run playbooks against our local host for example.
+I am interested as well in taking our Ubuntu desktop and seeing if we could bootstrap our applications and configuration using Ansible so we might also touch this.
+You saw that we can use the local host in our commands we can also run playbooks against our local host for example.

 Another thing to add here is that we are only really working with Ubuntu VMs but Ansible is agnostic to the target systems.
-The alternatives that we have previously mentioned to manage your systems could be server by server (not scalable when you get over a large amount of servers, plus a pain even with 3 nodes) we can also use shell scripting which again we covered in the Linux section but these nodes are potentially different so yes it can be done but then someone needs to maintain and manage those scripts.
+The alternatives that we have previously mentioned to manage your systems could be server by server (not scalable when you get over a large number of servers, plus a pain even with 3 nodes) we can also use shell scripting which again we covered in the Linux section but these nodes are potentially different so yes it can be done but then someone needs to maintain and manage those scripts.
 Ansible is free and hits the easy button vs having to have a specialised script.

 ## Resources